Lampedusa: 21st century and North African immigration

 In 2009, the overcrowded conditions at the island's temporary immigrant reception centre came under criticism by the United Nations High Commissioner for Refugees (UNHCR).
 The unit, which was originally built for a maximum capacity of 850 people, was reported to be housing nearly 2,000 boat people.
 A significant number of people were sleeping outdoors under plastic sheeting.
 A fire that started during an inmate riot destroyed a large portion of the holding facility on 19 February 2009.

 In 2011, many more immigrants moved to Lampedusa during the rebellions in Tunisia and Libya.
 By May 2011, more than 35,000 immigrants had arrived on the island from Tunisia and Libya.
 By the end of August, 48,000 had arrived.
 Most were young males in their 20s and 30s.
 The situation has caused division within the EU, the French government regarding most of the arrivals as economic migrants rather than refugees in fear of persecution.

 In July 2013, Pope Francis visited the island on his first official visit outside of Rome.
 He prayed for migrants, living and dead, and denounced their traffickers.
-In October 2013, the 2013 Lampedusa disaster occurred; a boat carrying over 500 migrants, mostly from Eritrea and Somalia, sank off the coast of Lampedusa with the deaths of at least 300 people.
+In October 2013, the 2013 Lampedusa disaster occurred; a boat carrying more than 500 migrants, mostly from Eritrea and Somalia, sank off the coast of Lampedusa with the deaths of at least 300 people.

 From January to April 2015, about 1,600 migrants died on the route from Libya to Lampedusa, making it the deadliest migrant route in the world.

 The 2017 Oscar-nominated Italian documentary film Fire at Sea documented a part of this migrant crisis and was filmed entirely on the island in 2014 and 2015.
 The film also won the Golden Bear at the 66th Berlin Film Festival.

-In September 2023, over 120 boats, carrying roughly 7,000 migrants—more than the total population of Lampedusa—arrived on the island within the span of 24 hours.
+In September 2023, more than 120 boats, carrying roughly 7,000 migrants—more than the total population of Lampedusa—arrived on the island within the span of 24 hours.
 Some of the migrants were relocated to Germany.
 According to the Irish Examiner, the majority of the September 2023 migrants arrived from Tunisia and were "young men or unaccompanied minors."
 Reasons for migration varied, but the Irish Examiner listed a worsening of the "socioeconomic situation in Tunisia" and fleeing danger or persecution.

 The year 2024 brought a total of 45,997 migrants to Lampedusa on 1,095 different boats.
 43,580 people have arrived in Italy since the beginning of 2025.